waltont8/AdventOfCode2020/README.md

 ## Day 12: Rain Risk
 Easy again.
 I find it's easy to get confused when rotating things so I wrote out the turnLeft and turnRight function in a long form.
 Different files for part 1 and part 2, there didn't seem to be an obvious transition between the two...

+## Day 13: Shuttle Search
+I didn't like this one.
+Part 2 clearly had some mathsy answer I didn't know, google says it was chinese remainder theorem, haskell has a chineseremainder function.
+Stepping through all numbers, increasing the step size to a product of buses we've matched so far would have been my fallback.
+That would probably have been fast enough.